 Prior to becoming a full time member of the Santa Clara University School of Law faculty in 2009, Ball served as a Social Justice Teaching Fellow at Santa Clara, a Research Fellow at the Stanford Criminal Justice Center, and a law clerk for the Honorable John T. Noonan, Jr., of the U.S. Court of Appeals for the Ninth Circuit in San Francisco.
 Before law school he was an actor, writer, and filmmaker in New York City.
 He graduated with highest distinction from the University of North Carolina, where he was a Morehead-Cain Scholar, and got a second BA from Oxford University, where he was a Rhodes Scholar.

-Ball is currently Co-Chair of the Corrections Committee of the American Bar Association’s Criminal Justice Section, Chair of the Public Safety Working Group for Lt.
-Gov. Gavin Newsom’s Blue Ribbon Commission on Marijuana Law and Policy, and a member of the Advisory Board of the Bill of Rights Defense Committee.
-In his spare time, he enjoys traveling, photography, and coaching his sons’ little league teams.
+Ball is currently Co-Chair of the Corrections Committee of the American Bar Association’s Criminal Justice Section.
+He has also served as the Chair of the Public Safety Working Group for Lt.
+Gov. Gavin Newsom’s Blue Ribbon Commission on Marijuana Law and Policy and a member of the Advisory Board of the Bill of Rights Defense Committee.
+In his spare time, he enjoys traveling, photography, and playing with his cat-sized dog, Nellie.

 J.D., Stanford University